homedepot/trainer/README.md

 - The service must be restarted to reload the configuration file.
 There is currently no concept whatsoever of dynamic plan loading or reloading.
 - Trainer can only use configuration files.
 There is no other backend currently supported.
-Pull Requests welcome.
+Pull requests welcome.
-- Trainer is particularly poorly suited for stress-testing (and by particularly poorly suited, we mean that it is pretty much entirely useless by all standards.
-It can only run one plan at a time, and can only be in one transaction at any given moment.
-  So its suitability is for functional testing, not stress testing or any other kind of testing requiring concurrent activities.)
-Stress testing is, however, the exact opposite of the reason we wrote it, so this is okay.
+- Trainer is poorly suited for stress-testing.
-- While there is a limited ability for parallel processing (a callback can be split and other processes can occur while a callback is open) generally trainer will iterate through one state at a time.
+- While there is a limited ability for parallel processing (a callback can be split and other processes can occur while a callback is open), generally trainer will iterate through one state at a time.
 This means there are some structural limitations that could only be fixed with a pretty extensive rewrite.
-Again, pull requests welcome.

 ## Starting

 Trainer is designed as a PCF (Pivotal Cloud Foundry) based microservice.
 Practically, this means that it accepts a PORT environment variable to figure out which port it needs to listen on.
 It would be a "todo" to add support for different types of cloud environments, or make it environment agnostic.
-The good news is, it's pretty much entirely unaware of the environment it's running under other than that environment variable, so tweaks should be simple.
-Please generalize any tweaks and send them back.
+Trainer is unaware of the environment it's running under other than that environment variable, so tweaks should be simple.

 The following command line arguments are supported (If one is required but has a default, you don't have to specify):
 | Name | Env | Default | Required | Description |